Donald Trump’s Oscars 2017 Reaction: Casts Surprising Blame But Doesn’t Tweet

 — Donald Trump Jr. (@DonaldJTrumpJr) February 27, 2017

-With the President being such a hot topic during the ceremony, it’s safe to assume we will hear more reactions from Donald Trump to the Oscars 2017 show – and possibly from the rest of his family as well, turning the event into an even more political affair than it has been in recent years.
+With the president being such a hot topic during the ceremony, it’s safe to assume we will hear more reactions from Donald Trump to the Oscars 2017 show – and possibly from the rest of his family as well, turning the event into an even more political affair than it has been in recent years.

 [Featured Image by Aude Guerrucci-Pool/Getty Images]